 Compared to other brands positioned as super-premium and natural, Blue Buffalo is relatively inexpensive.
 For example, if you have a 10-lb cat who needs about 200 calories per day, Blue Buffalo Freedom canned food will cost you around $1.40/day.

-Overall, is Blue Buffalo a good choice?
+Overall, Is Blue Buffalo a Good Choice?

 Blue Buffalo cat food is popular and well-loved, but it’s far from perfect nutritionally or in terms of quality.
+Where they really excel is in price and variety.

-Most Blue Buffalo foods contain considerable amounts of plant matter.
+Most Blue Buffalo cat foods contain considerable amounts of plant matter.
 Worse than the brand’s reliance on plant-heavy recipes, Blue Buffalo has been recalled multiple times during the last decade.
 These incidents suggest deficits in quality control and transparency from Blue’s suppliers and manufacturing partners.

 Blue Buffalo is available almost anywhere you can buy cat food.
 You’ll find it in grocery stores, pet specialty retailers, and more.
 Online, it’s available on Amazon, Chewy, and other web retailers.